EDUCBA

 VBA Range Cells

 In VBA, the range is also called the property of an individual cell or a group of cells in any row or a column.
-The range is particularly a data set in excel.
-For example, cell A1 to cell B3 is a range of cells if they contain a value of some sorts or they are empty.
+The range is particularly a data set in Excel.
+For example, cell A1 to cell B3 is a range of cells if they contain a value of some sort or they are empty.

 In VBA, we make codes to automate our tasks.
-To automate our tasks, we refer to value in excel cells.
-Those set of cells, either individual or multiple, are called range in excel.
-In VBA, we can specify which rows or column range we are referring to.
+To automate our tasks, we refer to the value in Excel cells.
+Those sets of individual or multiple cells are called range in Excel.
+We can specify which rows or column range we refer to in VBA.

 Syntax of Range in Excel VBA